wormdotdev/worm.dev/content/blog/creatine/index.md

 ---

 Hey, meatsuits.
+I'm of the opinion that most people stand to benefit from supplementing creatine.
+I'll try to lay out my argument for why.
+I'm not the first or the only to [make this argument](https://www.sciencedirect.com/science/article/pii/S1756464621002176), nor do I have any illusions that I will do it more rigorously, or convincingly.
+I have just seen benefits from it myself, and wanted to review the evidence and the mechanisms.

-I'm of the opinion that most people should be taking creatine.
-I think a better question than "*Why*?" is "*Why not*?", but let's give it a try.
+I think that it stands high, if not at the top, of the list of actually useful supplements - an example of a supplement that does not just result in expensive urine.

 If you're an athlete, the benefits are significant in many respects.
 Better performance, more efficient workouts, faster recovery.
 See below for details.

 If you are not an athlete: you still exercise, right?
 If you don't, then you are missing out on the most effective way to live healthier, longer, feel better and more capable, improve your mood, and many other benefits.
+I'll try to make this case in other writings.

 In other words, everybody should be exercising, and would then benefit from these aspects of creatine supplementation.
 Is that not enough?
 How about improved memory, reasoning, and resistance to the effects of stress and sleep deprivation?
 Possible benefits against ischemic/hypoxic events, and oxidative stress?

-All for one of the lowest costs, and with the longest track record of safety of almost any supplement.
+All for one of the lowest costs, and with the longest track record of safety, of almost any supplement.

 ---

 #### Creatine Benefits

-- improved power/strength (5-15%)
+- improved power/strength (5-15%), or up to 25% in the untrained [^Wax2021]
 - increased time to exhaustion during high intensity endurance activity [^Forbes2023].
 - more lean mass in response to resistance training [^Delpino2022] [^Forbes2021]
 - lower body fat [^Dinan2022]